Learn4Own/nodejs-loopback-repo/lb-postgresql-connection-demo/README.md

 Step-3  :
 Create Project with command and complete all steps:

-cmd> lb lb-postgresql-connection-demo
+cmd> lb lb-pgsql-connection-demo

 ?
-What's the name of your application? lb-postgresql-connection-demo ?
-Enter name of the directory to contain the project: lb-postgresql-connection-demo create lb-postgresql-connection-demo/
+What's the name of your application? lb-pgsql-connection-demo ?
+Enter name of the directory to contain the project: lb-pgsql-connection-demo create lb-pgsql-connection-demo/
-     info change the working directory to lb-postgresql-connection-demo
+     info change the working directory to lb-pgsql-connection-demo

 ?
 Which version of LoopBack would you like to use?
 3.x (current) ?
 What kind of application do you have in mind? api-server (A LoopBack API server with local User auth)